British concession in Tianjin: Health

 After the establishment of the concession, a number of hospitals were successively established to ensure medical treatment for foreigners in the concession.
 Some hospitals in the concession were built by missionaries.
 As the settlement rapidly increased in size, Chinese doctors also established hospitals and clinics in the concession.
 The establishment of these modern hospitals, to a certain extent, helped contribute to the modern medicine infrastructure in Tianjin today.

 The British concession had strict regulations regarding environmental sanitation and garbage disposal, prohibiting the dumping of waste or dirty soil in the streets.
 All households in the concession had to dump garbage in their own houses.
 In accordance with stipulations from the Tianjin British Municipal Council, all residents must have had a tested and well-performing septic tank and sewage pipes.
 Later, concession authorities decided to stop using fecal trucks, and the householders and lot owners had to build new sanitary toilet equipment for septic tanks in accordance with the new regulations.

 Current status

-The area where the former British concession of Tianjin is located is still the core area of downtown Tianjin.
+The area where the former British concession in Tianjin is located is still the core area of downtown Tianjin.
 Most of the buildings have been preserved, and some of them have maintained their original appearance.
 Currently, the Tai'an Road, Five Avenues, and Jiefang North Road areas that belonged to the British Concession have been included in the list as the Tianjin historical and cultural district.
-Starting from March 2010, Tianjin repaired and constructed supporting buildings on the historic districts of Tai'an Road and surrounding areas in the former British Concession of Tianjin with Jiefang North Road as the core, with the project being completed in 2011.
+Starting from March 2010, Tianjin repaired and constructed supporting buildings on the historic districts of Tai'an Road and surrounding areas in the former British concession in Tianjin with Jiefang North Road as the core, with the project being completed in 2011.